 Securities ETFs are registered investment companies (RICs).
 Selling a Securities ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.

 Commodities/Futures ETFs use the publicly traded partnership (PTP) structure.
 They issue annual Schedule K-1s passing through Section 1256 tax treatment on Section 1256 transactions to investors, as well as other taxable items.
 Selling a commodity ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.
 Taxpayers invested in commodities/futures ETFs should make an adjustment to cost-basis on Form 8949 (capital gains and losses), ensuring they don’t double count Schedule K-1 pass through income or loss.
 Form 1099-B and software does not make this adjustment, so you need to make a manual adjustment.

 Precious Metals ETFs

 Physically backed precious metals ETFs use the publicly traded trust (PTT) structure, also known as a grantor trust.
-A PTT issues an annual Schedule K-1, passing through tax treatment to the investor, which in this case is the “collectibles” rate on sales of physically backed precious metals (such as gold bullion).
+A PTT issues an annual tax reporting statement, passing through tax treatment to the investor, which in this case is the “collectibles” rate on sales of physically backed precious metals (such as gold bullion).
 Selling a precious metal ETF is deemed a sale of a precious metal, which is a collectible.
 If you hold a collectible over one year (long-term), sales are taxed at the “collectibles” rate — the taxpayer’s ordinary rate capped at 28%.
 That rate is higher than the top long-term capital gains rate of 20% (2017 and 2018 rates).